Montana Transportation and Land Use

 Examples in Montana

-- Great Falls Transit Urban Transportation District: The Great Falls UTD serves the City of Great Falls and Cascade County.
-Great Falls has a population of 61,790 with an urbanized area of 19.5 square miles.
+- Great Falls Transit Urban Transportation District: The Great Falls UTD has been serving the City of Great Falls and Black Eagle since 1982.
+As of the 2010 US Census the City of Great Falls has a population of 58,754 with an urbanized area of 19.5 square miles.
 According to the National Transit Database (NTD), Great Falls Transit serves a population of 63,506 and has a service area of 20 square miles.
-The transit service provides both fixed-route and complementary paratransit service with a peak service of 14 fixed-route and 13 paratransit vehicles.
-Fixed-route service is operated by Great Falls Transit, and paratransit service is subcontracted.
+The transit service provides both fixed-route and complementary paratransit service with a peak service of 13 fixed-route and 7 paratransit vehicles.
 As a UTD, Great Falls Transit Board of Directors is made up of three elected members, one City appointee, and one County appointee.
 The UTD has the ability to generate revenue and receive Federal Transit Administration funds as a direct recipient.
 Having a dedicated tax enables the transit agency to perform long-range planning since it can accurately forecast its revenue into the future.
 Having a constant source of local revenue also improves the transit agency's chances of receiving Federal and state funding since these entities can be assured of local match money being available.

-- The Missoula Urban Transportation District, or Mountain Line, began operating in 1977 with three used buses on four routes.
-Since then the agency has grown to operating 6 days per week and now has some 30 buses operating on 12 routes.
-In 2008, the Mountain Line provided more than 800,000 rides to customers in the community.
+- The Missoula Urban Transportation District or Mountain Line, began operating in 1977 with three used buses on four routes.
+Since then the agency has grown to operating 6 days per week and now has some 29 buses operating on 14 routes.
+In 2012, Mountain Line continued to break ridership records with 943,809 rides provided.
 A seven-member board oversees the operation, improvement, maintenance, and administration of the Transportation District, makes policies for the District, and provides oversight of the District for the benefit of the citizens within the District.

-- The Dawson County Urban Transportation District provides transportation service for aged and disabled persons as well as all persons requesting to receive service.
-Dawson County Transit provides transportation service to those individuals needing medical services and transportation for shopping, employment, education, and to attend social and recreational activities.
+- The Dawson County Urban Transportation District provides transportation service for aged and disabled persons as well as all persons requesting to receive service, operating with 12 passengers buses Monday-Friday 7:30-5:00.
+Dawson County Transit provides transportation service to those individuals needing medical services and transportation for shopping, employment, education, and to attend social and recreational activities

 Examples outside of Montana